-Birds and hurricanes have always co-existed in an annual life-and-death struggle.
+Birds and hurricanes have always had an annual life-and-death struggle.
 Survival has never come easy for birds, be they migratory land birds, shorebirds or birds that spend most of their time over open water.
-But 2017 will be especially treacherous, especially for migratory land birds on their journey from breeding grounds in North America to winter homes in the tropics.
+But some years are especially treacherous, especially for migratory land birds on their journey from breeding grounds in North America to winter homes in the tropics.

 Hurricane Irma's winds are so strong that birds face the possibility of being carried off-course by the storm, perhaps even back to the starting point of their migration.
 (Photo: Chip Somodevilla/Getty Images)

-Another possible impact of Irma that Buler and his fellow researcher Wylie Barrow, a wildlife biologist with the U. S. Geological Survey in the Wetland and Aquatic Research Center in Lafayette, Louisiana, will be monitoring is which birds get trapped in the bands of the storm and where the winds take
+Another impact of Irma that Buler and his fellow researcher Wylie Barrow, a wildlife biologist with the U. S. Geological Survey in the Wetland and Aquatic Research Center in Lafayette, Louisiana, monitored is which birds get trapped in the bands of the storm and where the winds take

 "This happened in Super Storm Sandy," says Buler.
 "We have evidence that some land birds that were migrating through Florida during Sandy may have gotten swept up and then deposited back up in Newfoundland and Maine."
 Cornell Lab's BirdCast project intensively covered Super Storm Sandy's impact on birds and collaborated with Buler on analyzing some of the data on bird movements resulting from the hurricane.
 Here's a report on some of the findings.

-The BirdCast is also tracking Irma’s impact on migratory birds, seabirds and shorebirds.
+BirdCast also tracks the hurricane's impact on migratory birds, seabirds and shorebirds.
 "I think that understanding the ways that animals respond to extreme situations is a valuable area of research, especially given the current path of humanity in terms of our rapidly changing climate," says Andrew Farnsworth, a research associate at the Cornell Lab of Ornithology.
 "Hurricanes, while devastating from an economic and humanitarian perspective, do provide a unique chance for us to monitor how birds in particular respond to such extremes.
 We are still in the infancy of understanding both the mechanisms and the means by which such storms and transport of birds by them operate, but every storm that passes provides the opportunity to learn a bit more."

 For the migratory land birds on the eastern flyway that survive Irma's winds and rains in Florida and continue their migration to the Caribbean and beyond, their problems are far from over.
 Numerous islands in the northern Caribbean were reduced to rubble when the hurricane, a Category 5 at the time, barreled over them.
 "Several migrants will use the Caribbean islands as a stepping stone stopover on their way to northern South America," says Barrow.
 But he adds, "Many other land bird migrants stop and winter in the Caribbean islands.
 They are going to be hit with reduced food resources during their fall migration in Florida and then again when they get to their wintering grounds."

-"But for about 20 percent of these migrants, their primary foraging location is in the leaf litter on the forest floor," he adds.
+"But for about 20 percent of these migrants, their primary foraging location is in the leaf litter on the forest floor," he added.
 "If you think of the broad landscape that was covered with water from Harvey — which some are saying was as big as one of the Great Lakes — you've lost a lot of foraging substrate for those species of migrants that require leaf litter."

 Some of the ground foragers and those that rely on vegetation in the lower understory thickets affected by the flooding include the ovenbird, Swainson's warbler, Kentucky warbler and some of the thrushes.
-The Kentucky warbler is on the State of North America's Birds 2016 watch list, and it and Swainson's warbler are on the National Audubon Society's 2007 watch list.
+(The Kentucky warbler is on the State of North America's Birds 2016 watch list, and it and Swainson's warbler are on the National Audubon Society's 2007 watch list.)

-These migrants are very adaptive, Barrow says, pointing out that on their long-distance migration, they encounter different habitats all the time.
+These migrants are very adaptive, Barrow said, pointing out that on their long-distance migration, they encounter different habitats all the time.
 "In fact, adds Farnsworth, "the very reason migration exists is because birds are adapting to changing environments and atmosphere over many time scales, including the evolutionary time scale."

-"Most species are pretty flexible in their foraging strategies and in their abilities to forage and find food in different locations because they do that all of the time during these movements," Barrow continues.
+"Most species are pretty flexible in their foraging strategies and in their abilities to forage and find food in different locations because they do that all of the time during these movements," Barrow said.
 "Typically, if a migrant is in a stopover site that doesn't have adequate resources, it will move to a stopover site that has better resources.
 This will be hard at the western part of the Gulf for them to do."

-"I am mostly curious about those species that specialize by foraging in the leaf litter of the forest floor regarding the large area that has been flooded," says Barrow.
+"I am mostly curious about those species that specialize by foraging in the leaf litter of the forest floor regarding the large area that has been flooded," Barrow said.
 "Millions of trees were toppled in the river bottoms by Katrina, and those that were not felled were stripped of their foliage.
 Harvey is more of a broad-scale flooding event, so migrants depending on canopy foliage for searching for insects may not be affected that much by Harvey, at least in the greater Houston area."

-While a lot of these migrants are insectivorous, many species shift their diet to fruit before heading out across the Gulf because the fruit is higher in lipid content that insects and helps them better replenish their fat.
+While a lot of these migrants are insectivorous, many species shift their diet to fruit before heading out across the Gulf because the fruit is higher in lipid content than insects and helps them better replenish their fat.
 Some fruits the birds typically rely on have dark purple colors that have antioxidant properties and help with oxidative stresses incurred during migration.
-"So, there is a loss there in terms of nutrition," Barrow adds.
+"So, there is a loss there in terms of nutrition," Barrow added.

-But humans can help
+How humans can help migrating birds

 "We have seen just in the last 15 years a shift on the Louisiana coast from native plants to invasive dominated species because of the disturbance of these storms.